 PLEASE NOTE: This Date Has Passed

-- David Peters Corbett - Professor of American Art and Director of the Centre for American Art
+- David Peters Corbett - Professor of American Art and Director of the Centre for American Art, The Courtauld

 Meyer Schapiro (1904-1996) was a dazzling midcentury entrepôt of ideas, bridging the worlds of artists and intellectuals in ways that are truly incomparable.
 Just as he impressed Noam Chomsky, beseeched Walter Benjamin, and critiqued Martin Heidegger, so too did he mentor Robert Motherwell, assist Barnett Newman, and inspire Fernand Léger.
 Schapiro’s interstitial position between high art and high academe, however, has made him difficult to understand.
 Most scholarship about him isolates different aspects or moments of his life—his early Marxism, his forays into psychoanalysis, his relations with practicing artists, or his late semiotics.
 Stepping back, this workshop seeks to draw inspiration from Schapiro’s very position in an uncertain middle ground.

 As a medievalist but modernist, Cold War socialist but Cold War American, documentarian but theoretician, Meyer Schapiro was perpetually, indeed in many ways by definition, in between.
 Combined with the longevity of his career, the medial nature of Schapiro’s work can serve as a powerful prism for rethinking some of the most consequential historical transitions through which he lived, for instance from modernism to postmodernism, from humanism to neo-liberalism.

 At this seminar-style, afternoon workshop.
 The texts being discussed can be found on this page, below the speaker bios.

 The speakers will briefly introduce the texts in short presentations so as to facilitate discussion later in the programme.